RonnyldoSilva/Shell_Script_Utils/README.md

-# Scripts_Shell_Utils
+# Scripts Shell Utils
-Some scripts to get some metrics, or modify some files.
+Some scripts to get some metrics and modify some files.